11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 • Engage in different PR campaigns

-• Be present at networking events
+• Be present at industry networking and employer branding events

 • Engage proactively in social media